Jakob Kaiser

 Jakob Kaiser (8 February 1888 – 7 May 1961) was a German politician and resistance leader during World War II.
+He served in the Reichstag before the war and the Bundestag after.
+He was also the first Federal Minister of All-German Affairs, serving from 1949 until 1957.

+Early life

-Jakob Kaiser was born in Hammelburg, Lower Franconia, Kingdom of Bavaria.
+Kaiser was born in Hammelburg, Lower Franconia, Kingdom of Bavaria.
 Following in his father's footsteps, Kaiser began a career as a bookbinder.
 It was during this time that he became politically active as a member of a Catholic trade union, through which he became a leader of the Christian labour movement during the Weimar Republic.

+Weimar Republic

 Kaiser increased his participation in politics by becoming a member of the Centre Party, where he began serving in the role of representative chairman of Rhineland in 1919.
 He was elected to the Reichstag in 1933.

 Resistance

 After the Nazis came to power in 1933, Hitler abolished all unions, replacing them with the Nazi controlled German Labour Front.
 Kaiser opposed National Socialism and he joined the resistance in 1934.
 He was arrested by the Gestapo in 1938 under suspicion of treason, but released shortly thereafter.

-Through his participation in the Cologne-resistance circle, Kaiser became a close associated of the former Mayor of Leipzig, Carl Goerdeler.
+Through his participation in the Cologne Resistance Circle, Kaiser became a close associate of the former Mayor of Leipzig, Carl Goerdeler.
 His relationship with Goerdeler allowed him to come into contact with Claus von Stauffenberg.
 Although he was not directly informed of the 20 July Plot, his knowledge of Stauffenberg's intention to assassinate Hitler as well as his close ties to the resistance group forced him to go into hiding for the remainder of World War II.